-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-(Commission File Number)

-LAZARD LTD

-(Exact name of registrant as specified in its charter)

-Bermuda (State or Other Jurisdiction of Incorporation or Organization) 98-0437848 (I.R.S.
-Employer Identification No.)

-Clarendon House 2 Church Street Hamilton HM11, Bermuda (Address of principal executive offices)

-Registrant's telephone number: (441) 295-1422

-Securities Registered Pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered New York Stock Exchange

-Class A Common Stock, par value \$0.01 per share

-Securities Registered Pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \boxtimes Non-accelerated filer \square

-Accelerated filer \square Smaller reporting company \square

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-The aggregate market value of the common stock held by non-affiliates of the Registrant as of June 30, 2010 was approximately \$2,909,921,164.

-As of January 31, 2011, there were 119,697,936 shares of the Registrant's Class A common stock (including 6,847,508 shares held by a subsidiary) and one share of the registrant's Class B common stock outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Registrant's proxy statement for its 2011 annual general meeting of shareholders are incorporated by reference in this Form 10-K in response to Part III Items 10, 11, 12, 13 and 14.
+FORM 10-K (Mark One) △ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to 333-126751 (Commission File Number) LAZARD GROUP LLC (Exact name of registrant as specified in its charter) Delaware 51-0278097 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 30 Rockefeller Plaza New York, NY 10020 (Address of principal executive offices) Registrant's telephone number: (212) 632-6000 Securities Registered Pursuant to Section 12(b) of the Act: None Securities Registered Pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ☒ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (\S 229.405 of this chapter) is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company □ Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No 🗵 As of June 30, 2010, none of the Registrant's common membership interests were held by non-affiliates.
+As of June 30, 2010, LAZ-MD Holdings LLC held 13,874,679 common memberships interests of the Registrant, representing 11.0% of the Registrant's then outstanding common membership interests.
+As of January 31, 2011, LAZ-MD Holdings LLC held 7,633,593 common membership interests, or 6.0% of the Registrant's then outstanding common membership interests.
+If LAZ-MD Holdings LLC is not deemed an "affiliate" of the Registrant, then as of June 30, 2010 there would have been 13,874,679 outstanding common membership interests of the Registrant held by non-affiliates, with a market value of \$370,592,676 (assuming each common membership interest has a value equivalent to one share of Lazard Ltd Class A common stock and based on a closing price per share of \$26.71 of Lazard Ltd Class A common stock on June 30, 2010).
+As of January 31, 2011, in addition to profit participation interests, there were 127,331,529 common membership interests and two managing member interests outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE None